 As stated above, a daily walk around inspection will be done each morning.
 This daily inspection will be followed with observations done by the plant operator and loader operator during the operations throughout the day.
-A list of items that are inspected-observed are contained in Paragraph B. A more thorough inspection will be done during the winter shutdown (normally from December 1 to April 1) for maintenance and repairs.
+A minimum list of items that are to be inspected-observed is contained in Paragraph B. A more thorough inspection will be done during the winter shutdown (normally from December 1 to April 1) for maintenance and repairs.

-The following items will be inspected (and repairs done if needed):
+At a minimum the following items will be inspected (and repairs done if needed):